 A good sentiment analysis tool will tell you whether content that someone has shared online (like a Tweet, post, or comment, etc) expresses positive, negative, or neutral opinions.
 This is done using algorithms that perform text analyses, computational linguistics, and natural language processing to understand the sentiment attached to an author’s words.

-And this is why your customers EXPECT you to use sentiment analysis tools.
+Which is why your customers EXPECT you to use sentiment analysis tools.

 But it also begs the question: is a computer algorithm able to understand what you just wrote?
 Can it read sentiment or emotions?
-Well, if a predictive keyboard bot can write a new chapter for the Harry Potter series that fans have found both hilarious and insane, then the answer appears to be yes – to a certain degree.
+Well, if a predictive keyboard bot can write a new chapter for the Harry Potter series that fans have found both hilarious and entertaining, then the answer appears to be yes – to a certain degree.

 Where is sentiment analysis used?